 What we sing

-The German choral masterpieces of the seventeenth to late nineteenth centuries (Schütz, Bach, Haydn, Brahms, Mendelssohn and many more) form the heart of our repertoire.
+The German choral masterpieces of the 17th to late 19th centuries (Schütz, Bach, Haydn, Brahms, Mendelssohn and many more) form the heart of our repertoire.
 We also perform classical choral music from outside the Austro-German tradition including British, Italian and US composers.

 Contemporary music is an important part of what we do.
 We regularly perform new works, some of them specially commissioned for us.

 We have a long tradition of collaboration with other choirs and ensembles for our CDs, concerts and services.
 They include the choirs of King’s College Cambridge and St-Martin-in-the-Fields, the German Choir Paris, the UK Parliament Choir, Canterbury Cathedral Choir, Coventry Cathedral Choir, and the choirs of many of the different Lutheran congregations in London for the 500th anniversary of the Reformation in 2017.

 Making music with a meaning

 With inventiveness and drive, Barbara Höfling ensures that we don’t simply perform pieces in isolation – beautiful as they may be – but that we use music to make our audience think about topics and events of social and historic importance.
 We regularly raise funds for charity as well as awareness of issues we care about.
 Some of our past projects are:

 Blessed are the Peacemakers: For the 100th anniversary of Armistice Day in 2018, we went on a tour of ten cathedrals around the UK and travelled to Ypres and Brussels to sing war poetry set to music by Orlando Gough.
 Under the title “Blessed are the Peacemakers” we commemorated those who worked for peace in times of war.